Terms of Service — Clinics

 (f) use the Platform in any way that breaches applicable law or professional standards;

-(g) configure the inbound email intake feature to route emails containing personal data for which the Clinic does not hold a sufficient lawful basis to process; or
+(g) configure the inbound email intake feature to route emails containing personal data for which the Clinic does not hold a sufficient lawful basis to process;

 6.2 Refora may suspend or restrict access where it reasonably believes there has been a breach of this clause or a security risk.